 Treasury denies Democrats' request for Trump tax returns

-WASHINGTON (AP) — Treasury Secretary Steven Mnuchin has made it official: The administration won't be turning President Donald Trump's tax returns over to the Democratic-controlled House of Representatives.
+WASHINGTON (AP) — Treasury Secretary Steven Mnuchin has made it official: The administration won't be turning President Donald Trump's tax returns over to the Democratic-controlled House.

-Mnuchin told Ways and Means Committee Chairman Richard Neal in a Monday letter that the panel's request "lacks a legitimate legislative purpose."
+Mnuchin told Ways and Means Committee Chairman Richard Neal, D-Mass., in a Monday letter that the panel's request "lacks a legitimate legislative purpose" as Supreme Court precedent requires.

 In making that determination, Mnuchin said he relied on the advice of the Justice Department.
-He concluded that the department is "not authorized to disclose the requested returns and return information."
+He concluded that the Treasury Department is "not authorized to disclose the requested returns and return information."
+He said the Justice Department will provide a more detailed legal justification soon.

 The move, which was expected, is sure to set in motion a legal battle over Trump's tax returns.
-The chief options available to Democrats now are to subpoena the Internal Revenue Service for the returns or to file a lawsuit.
+The chief options available to Democrats are to subpoena the IRS for the returns or to file a lawsuit.
+Last week, Neal promised "we'll be ready" to act soon after Monday's deadline.

+Treasury's denial came the same day that the House Judiciary panel scheduled a vote for Wednesday on whether to find Attorney General William Barr in contempt of Congress for failing to comply with a subpoena for a full, unredacted copy of special counsel Robert Mueller's report.
+Fights with other House panels are ongoing.

+"I will consult with counsel and determine the appropriate response," Neal said in a statement Monday.

 The White House and the president's attorneys declined to comment on the deadline to turn over Trump's returns.

+"What's unprecedented is this secretary refusing to comply with our lawful ... request.
+What's unprecedented is a Justice Department that again sees its role as being bodyguard to the executive and not the rule of law," said Rep. Bill Pascrell, D-N.J.
+"What's unprecedented is an entire federal government working in concert to shield a corrupt president from legal accountability."

-The president has told those close to him that the attempt to get his returns was an invasion of his privacy and a further example of what he calls the Democrat-led "witch hunt" — like special counsel Robert Mueller's probe — meant to damage him.
+But the president has told those close to him that the attempt to get his returns was an invasion of his privacy and a further example of what he calls the Democrat-led "witch hunt" — like Mueller's Russia probe — meant to damage him.

 Trump has repeatedly asked aides as to the status of the House request and has not signaled a willing to cooperate with Democrats, according to a White House official and two Republicans close to the White House.